lbuk/portfolio-website/_portfolio/DataSubdivisionBuildings.markdown

 </div>

 <div class="col three caption">
 	Figure 2.
-Each digit is encoded with the number of homes added or subtracted by floor due to subdivision.
-This diagram illustrates that zero homes have been added on the first floor (I) and eight homes have been added on the top floor through airspace development, for instance (II).
+Each digit is encoded with the number of homes added or removed by floor due to subdivision.
+This diagram illustrates that zero homes have been added on the first floor (I) and eight homes have been added on the top floor (II) through airspace development, for instance.
 </div>